rajatravi/rabbitmq-cluster/README.md

 ## License

-MIT / BSD

 ## Author Information

-This role was created in 2017 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This role was created in 2018 by [Rajat Ravi]